yanbixing/Data-Science-Knowledge-Notes/general_machine_learning/data_engineering/Imbalanced_data.md

 When the data is sparse, the boundary may be very irregular, thus **hard to fit** (e.g. Logistic regression, Linear regression), require very complex/high-variance.
 Tree models win in this point

-- Decision tree split space with if-else condition, thus **easier** to control **non-linearity/complexity/variance** than other classifiers, can **force the data to be separated**.
+- Easy to **force the data to be separated**: Decision tree split space with if-else condition, thus **easier** to control **non-linearity/complexity/variance** than other classifiers, can **force the data to be separated**.
   - The complexity/variance of tree model can solely tuned by depth, while other models require trick feature engineering.
   - Deeper understanding:
     - Decision tree rely on entropy.
 So, for bad separability data, imbalance (sparsity of minority data.) will still affect the model.
     - However, it is because the variance of the model is high, so the data is usually separable for the model (**force** the data to be separated.), thus, the model are less affected.

+- **Less affected by misclassified 'far/deep' outliers**: Loss is entropy, only care about how mixed the sample is; do **NOT consider/affected-by sample's distance to boundary**, so "deep" outliers (misclassification far from boundary) contribute equally to "shallow" ones, will not significant affect the boundary.
+  - However, regression/SVM, deep outlier will drag the boundary towards the outlier, which usually bad.

 ### 3.3.
 Less complex model/regularization